 Echelon Stride Treadmill Functionality

 A huge perk of the Stride is that it basically comes completely assembled (when you’re unboxing and assembling equipment every day like me, this is a huge perk.)
 Getting it out of the box is the hardest part.
 Even that’s really not so bad if you use a blade to cut through the tape and unfold the box around the machine.
 The only thing you have to do is unfold the arms, which is simple, and plug in the emergency stop.

-All in, it took me less than 10 minutes from the time I started cutting into the box to the time it was ready to go.
+All in, it took me less than 10 minutes from when I started cutting into the box to when it was ready to go.
 I will say that the machine itself is about 156 pounds, so it could require two people to move it out of the box.

-Compared to others on the market, the Stride is a compact treadmill.
+The Stride is a leader in treadmills when it comes to being the best compact exercise equipment.
 When unfolded, it is 69.3 inches long by 31 inches wide by 49.2 inches tall.
 Note: That does mean a smaller running surface that’s more accommodating to shorter strides (pun intended.)
 The belt on the Stride is just 55 inches long.
 Taller people are usually more comfortable with a 60-inch running deck.